Finding a Student Job at UT Austin

 The Hire a Longhorn Job Bank is a great resource for students seeking part-time employment.
 Many student non-academic positions on campus are posted there, along with off-campus openings.
 Both Federal Work-Study and non-Work-Study jobs are listed.
 Student positions are filled at the departmental level, so you might also check directly with the department where you’d like to work.
 In addition, watch for job fairs hosted by campus employers.

 Here are the employment websites of some of the largest employers of students on campus:

 - Division of Recreational Sports

 Student Academic Jobs

-If you’re a graduate student seeking a student academic position, you should begin looking for specific availability well before the start of the semester by checking with the graduate adviser or graduate coordinator in the department in which you want to work.
+If you’re a graduate student seeking a student academic position, you should begin looking for specific availability well before the start of the semester by checking with the graduate advisor or graduate coordinator in the department in which you want to work.
+Here is a list of programs and contacts.
 Check with your home department first.
 For Graduate Research Assistant positions, you will need to check with individual professors.
 More information about graduate student academic employment is available from the Graduate School.

 Job openings in student academic positions may be listed in the Hire a Longhorn job bank.

 Here are some additional resources to help you locate employment opportunities with the university.